Skip to main content

 Using this calculator

 Choose 2D or 3D for Cartesian coordinates (Euclidean distance), or Geographic for lat/lon (great-circle distance).
-For geo, use decimal degrees; drag map markers to set points.
+For geo, use decimal degrees; the map draws the great-circle arc between the two points on a Mercator basemap.
+Drag markers or click to set points.
 For definitions and coordinate systems, see the article below.

 Formulas used